 As all claims are made on a No Win No Fee basis, you will never be charged if your claim does not succeed.
 A successful claim will lead to a compensation settlement being made to you, with the value of the claim including any lost income and incurred costs as well as a settlement for the injuries and medical treatment that you have sustained.

-How Direct2Compensation can help
+How Direct2Compensation can help with your PPE claim

-As with all claims, it is important to make sure that the details of your accident have been recorded properly within an accident book, and that medical attention is sought for any injuries that you have sustained.
+As with all work accident claims, it is important to make sure that the details of your accident have been recorded properly within an accident book, and that medical attention is sought for any injuries that you have sustained.
 If you haven’t done this already, we can help you to do so.